MostafaRamzySayedAhmed/CalculatorApp/README.md

 # Calculator
-It is a Simple Web App Providing The Four Basic Arithmetic Operations (Addition, Subtraction, Multiplication & Division) with Full Validation for All of the Input Fields Depending on Both Client-Side & Server-Side Validations.
+It is a Responsive Web App.

 # The Features
-* The Responsive, Simple & Classic Design.
+* The Responsive,& Classic Design.
-* Full Validation for All of the Input Fields.
+* Full Validation for All Input Fields.
-* The Validation is Divided into Two Basic Categories: **Client-Side & Server-Side** Validations.
+* The Validation is Divided into Two Basic Categories: Client-Side & Server-Side Validations.

 # The Used Technologies
 * HTML